openaps/AndroidAPSdocs/docs/EN/Usage/Open-APS-features.md

 ### Advanced Settings

-**Always use short average delta instead of simple data** If you enable this feature, AndroidAPS uses the short average delta/blood glucose from the last 15 minutes, which is usually the average of the last three values.
-This helps AndroidAPS to work more steady with noisy data sources like xDrip+ and Libre.
+**Always use short average delta instead of simple data** If you enable this feature, AAPS uses the short average delta/blood glucose from the last 15 minutes, which is usually the average of the last three values.
+This helps AAPS to work more steady with noisy data sources like xDrip+ and Libre.

 **Max daily safety multiplier** This is an important safety limit.
 The default setting (which is unlikely to need adjusting) is 3.
-This means that AndroidAPS will never be allowed to set a temporary basal rate that is more than 3x the highest hourly basal rate programmed in a user’s pump.
-Example: if your highest basal rate is 1.0 U/h and max daily safety multiplier is 3, then AndroidAPS can set a maximum temporary basal rate of 3.0 U/h (= 3 x 1.0 U/h).
+This means that AAPS will never be allowed to set a temporary basal rate that is more than 3x the highest hourly basal rate programmed in a user’s pump.
+Example: if your highest basal rate is 1.0 U/h and max daily safety multiplier is 3, then AAPS can set a maximum temporary basal rate of 3.0 U/h (= 3 x 1.0 U/h).

 Default value: 3 (shouldn’t be changed unless you really need to and know, what you are doing)

 **Current Basal safety multiplier** This is another important safety limit.
 The default setting (which is also unlikely to need adjusting) is 4.
-This means that AndroidAPS will never be allowed to set a temporary basal rate that is more than 4x the current hourly basal rate programmed in a user’s pump.
+This means that AAPS will never be allowed to set a temporary basal rate that is more than 4x the current hourly basal rate programmed in a user’s pump.

 Default value: 4 (shouldn’t be changed unless you really need to and know, what you are doing)